MinchinWeb/seafoam/README.rst

 These settings can be set in your ``pelicanconf.py`` file (your Pelican settings file) to alter the behavior of the theme.

-If a value is given, this represents the effective default value.
+If a value is given below, this represents the effective default value.
 If no value is given, the effective default value is `None`.

 If you are using this theme on a subsite (i.e a directory of the "main site"), look at ``MENUITEMS_2``, ``MENUITEMS_2_AT``, and ``MENUITEMS_2_AT_LINK``